How to Get Your Georgia

 After earning your professional certificate, you can advance further to an advanced professional certificate or a lead professional certificate.
 For more information, visit the Georgia Professional Standards Commission website.

 To teach in Georgia, you’ll take the Georgia Assessments for the Certification of Educators (GACE).
-Specific exams will vary based on grade level, subject, and type of certification, but the tests are split into four main buckets:
+Specific exams will vary but could include an ethics assessment, content-specific assessments, and a literacy assessment.

-Georgia requires educators to have a minimum of a bachelor’s degree.
-If your degree is in something other than education, you can earn your certification through an Educator Preparation Program, such as Moreland University’s 9-month TEACH-NOW program.
+If your bachelor’s degree is in something other than education, you could earn your certification through an alternative EPP, such as Moreland University’s 9-month TEACH-NOW Teacher Preparation Certificate Program

 When you’re ready to apply for your Georgia teaching certification, you’ll submit your application online through MyPSC.
 You can use that same website to check the status of your application, read any correspondence, and view or print your certificate.